 And if you decide, like, hey, I think I need more one on one or personalized time, then definitely reach out to me and we can set up a strategy hour or consultation hour where I can help you get unstuck with any of the questions that you might have in your business so that you can move forward and not experience that frustration.

-And plus, you just have me by your side, because sometimes that just is helpful to have somebody else that understands by your side so you can make a decision to go forward and take action.
+Plus, you just have me by your side, because sometimes it’s just helpful to have somebody else that understands by your side so you can make a decision to go forward and take action.

 So hopefully you enjoyed this episode!
 Again, let me know if you have questions.
 Just hit me up on Instagram @themaycreative